rsherer/fastbal/README.md

 ## Data Collection

-Training data and target data was collected by scraping data from the fantasy.mlssoccer.com website.
+Training data and target data was collected by scraping data from the [MLS Fantasy Soccer](fantasy.mlssoccer.com) website.

 ## Data Transforms